jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/osbourne/index.md

 1. Go to `"http://192.168.1.5/phpipam/index.php?page=administration&section=settings"`.
 2. Update the "Site Title" parameter with `" autofocus onfocus=alert(1)>`.
 3. Click on 'Save'.
-4. If a user visits the setting page the javascript code will be rendered.
+4. If a user visits the settings page the javascript code will be rendered.

 Open redirect:

 1. Go to `"http://192.168.1.5/phpipam/index.php?page=administration&section=settings"`.
 2. Update the "Site Title" parameter with `0;url=https://google.com" http-equiv="refresh"`.
 3. Click on 'Save'.
-4. If a user reloads the page will be redirected to `https://google.com`.
+4. If a user reloads the page, they will be redirected to `https://google.com`.

 System Information